Amy Schumer Clarifies Herself With A Nude Photo, After Equal Pay Remarks Backfire

 Amy Schumer Is No Dave Chappelle, Claim Fans

-The drama began with rumors that Amy Schumer demanded pay equal to Chris Rock and Dave Chappelle, before she would agree to another Netflix comedy special, reports CBS News.
+The drama began with rumors that Amy Schumer demanded pay equal to Chris Rock and Dave Chappelle before she would agree to another Netflix comedy special, reports CBS News.
 Chappelle and Rock have netted nearly double the salary offered to Amy for her Netflix special, so it’s understandable that the female comic felt justified in requesting a pay bump.

 When news of the negotiations was leaked to the public, it was misinterpreted to mean that Schumer was demanding pay equal to that of the veteran comedians.

-Fans shared their outrage over the stand up comedians demands, suggesting the insinuation that Schumer was putting herself on the same level as Chris and Dave was the real joke.
+Fans shared their outrage over the stand-up comedian’s demands, suggesting the insinuation that Schumer was putting herself on the same level as Chris and Dave was the real joke.
 While some of the online comments may have been unnecessarily cruel or too blunt, Schumer herself admits that the insinuation is ridiculous.

-Hot dog dog.
-Thanks for chiming in on what you feel I deserve to be paid.
-I believe women deserve equal pay.
-However I don't believe I deserve equal pay to Chris and Dave.
-They are legends and 2 of the greatest comics of all time.
-I would like to say that I have been selling out arenas these last couple years.
-Something a female comic has never done.
-That's a big deal to me, especially because I know I do my best every night on stage for the audience and they have a good time.
-I didn't ask for the same as my friends.
-I did ask for more than the initial offer.
-I will continue to work my ass off and be the best performer I can be.
-The reports of me "demanding" or "insisting" on equal pay to them aren't a true. #fat #stealsjokes

 Amy Schumer Apologizes…Sort Of